 When you have a setback then you may start to see things through a negative and dark lens.
 You might see this current setback as something that will simply be your new normal.

 This way of looking at things can trap you in thinking that there’s no point in continuing to take action and undermine your mental health.

 10. Sharpen your skills.

 If you, for instance, often get self-doubt and a lack of confidence before a presentation in school or at work then sharpen your presentation skills.

 Read a few books about it and practice at home in front of a mirror or in front of a friend.
 Or join Toastmasters to get the experience or knowledge you need.

-Then you’ll feel more confident, competent and relaxed in such situations.
+Then you’ll feel more confident, competent and relaxed in such challenging situations.